List of Neighbours characters introduced in 1985: Lucy Robinson

-Lucy Robinson, played by Kylie Flinker, is the youngest of Jim Robinson's (Alan Dale) children.
+Lucy Robinson, is the youngest of Jim Robinson's (Alan Dale) children.
 She made her first screen appearance during the episode broadcast on 18 March 1985.
+The role was played by Kylie Flinker from her debut to 1987, by Sasha Close between 1987 and 1989, and by Melissa Bell from 1991.
 Lucy was created as a young child to help the show appeal to all ages.
-Lucy is described as being an innocent child who never does anything wrong.
+As played by Flinker, Lucy is described as being an innocent child who never does anything wrong.

 Kim Taylor

-Kim Taylor (also Tanaka), played by Jenny Young, made her first appearance on 20 March 1985.
+Kim Taylor (also Tanaka), played by Jenny Young, made her first appearance on 20 March 1985, and initially appears until 11 June 1985.
 The character and her parents were one of the serial's guest families, who departed when their storyline played out.
 Kim was billed as "a nice, bright girl, but lonely at school because her mother is an unpopular teacher."
 Kim dates her friend Scott Robinson (Darius Perkins) and tries to keep it a secret from her parents.
-Young reprised her role over thirty-two years later, and Kim returned on 30 March 2017, to visit her sons David (Takaya Honda) and Leo Tanaka (Tim Kano) in Erinsborough.
+Amanda Zachariah of TV Week said the pair "fell in love in spite of parental disapproval."

+After being off-screen for a number of weeks, the character returns in June, but she is no longer the "cute schoolgirl" she once was.
+Kim has been living on the streets and she reveals to Scott that she is pregnant.
+Young told Zachariah: "You would hardly recognise Kim when she comes back into the series.
+I have never lived on the street or found myself pregnant but I can imagine that it would damage you psychologically."
+She also explained that Scott is not the father of Kim's baby, but she asks for his help as he is her only real friend.
+Young had sympathy for her character and believed the episodes were handled "very realistically", especially for the show's early time slot.
+Of filming the scenes, she stated "When I return to the series I cry a lot and experience a huge amount of emotional upset.
+Darius and I had to work through a lot of emotions."
+Following the introduction of Kim's sons David (Takaya Honda) and Leo Tanaka (Tim Kano) in 2016, Young reprised her role after thirty-two years as Kim returned to Erinsborough on 30 March 2017 to visit them.

 While Kim is in a relationship with Scott Robinson, she keeps it a secret from her mother, Marcia Taylor (Maureen Edwards), knowing she will not approve.
 Danny Ramsay (David Clencie) and his friend Eddie Sherwin (Darren Boyd) reveal the relationship when they play a practical joke.
 They record a conversation between Kim and Scott and edit it to make it sound sexual.
 Marcia, who teaches at Erinsborough High, forces the boys to play the tape in class, embarrassing Kim and Scott.
 The couple run away together and they hide out in an old monastery.
 Kim's mother makes a televised appeal for her safe return.